Jul 15, 2020, 12:17 PM

 The Bible is God’s Word recorded for our benefit.
 Remember these words were spoken first before they were written.
-It is so important to know what God has been saying, that the sixty-six books of the Bible, have been put together so he could speak to us even in the 21st century.
-When God speaks, it is because he has something to say to his creation.
-There is so much hidden in his Word (The Bible) that like a hidden treasure we must seek to discover its contents, unearth its teachings in order to live by them.
+It is so important to know what God has been saying, that the sixty-six books of the Bible have been put together so He could still speak to us even in the 21st century.
+When God speaks, it is because He has something to say to His creation.
+There is so much hidden in His Word (The Bible) that like a hidden treasure we must seek to discover its contents, unearth its teachings in order to live by them.

 The Psalmist is saying that whatever we do (where we walk, stand or sit) if we take delight in, if we love the word of God by spending time with it (meditation,) then we will be fruitful and will be prosperous in all our undertakings.
 This is a trustworthy prescription for success.

 Jesus spoke to a man named Zacchaeus, who was in ‘a spiritual wilderness’ – nowhere near God.
-He had heard so much about Jesus and one day he resolved in his heart to satisfy his curiosity by going all out to catch a glimpse of him.
+He had heard so much about Jesus and one day he resolved in his heart to satisfy his curiosity by going all out to catch a glimpse of Him.
 To his utter surprise, Jesus called him by name; “Zacchaeus, come down immediately.
 I must stay at your house today.”
-(Luke 19:5) Zacchaeus gladly received him and from that day became ‘saved’ through an act of open repentance.
-He acknowledged being a sinner but determined in his heart to turn his back on his past life and embrace the way to eternal life through Jesus.
+(Luke 19:5) Zacchaeus gladly received Him and from that day became ‘saved’ through an act of open repentance.
+He acknowledged being a sinner but determined in his heart to turn his back on his past life and embrace the way to eternal life through Jesus, the Christ.

-Whenever Jesus spoke, he spoke with authority and conviction.
+Whenever Jesus spoke, He spoke with authority and conviction.
 Not like the Pharisees and Sadducees.
-Where the prophets said “Thus says the Lord…” He says: “I tell you…” He told the Samaritan woman that people who drink water from the well will thirst again “…but whoever drinks the water I give him will never thirst.”
-(John 4:14) Before they parted, he revealed to her: “Yet a time is coming and has now come when the true worshippers will worship the Father in spirit and truth, for they are the kind of worshippers the Father seeks.”
+Where the prophets said; “Thus says the Lord…” He says: “I tell you…” He told the Samaritan woman that people who drink water from the well will thirst again “…but whoever drinks the water I give him/her will never thirst.”
+(John 4:14) Before they parted company, He revealed to her: “Yet a time is coming and has now come when the true worshippers will worship the Father in spirit and in truth, for they are the kind of worshippers the Father seeks.”
 (John 4:23)